2019 Swiss ePrix: Circuit

 The temporary 2.750 km Bern Street Circuit was made up of city streets in the de facto capital of Switzerland.
 The 14-turn track wound through the Old Town portion of the city, past Rosengarten park and the Bärengraben (bear-pit).
 The narrow track was noted for its elevation changes, with almost the entire track being on an incline or decline.
 Jaguar Racing driver Mitch Evans said ahead of the race that he thought it was "...a real, hardcore street circuit...I think it's going to be a complete roller coaster."
 Other challenges of the circuit that drivers noted include variations in the tarmac surface and road camber, as well as several sharp corners and chicanes.
 Additionally, several drivers remarked about narrowness of the circuit, and the difficulty for overtaking.
 The combination of steep hills, sharp corners, and length (Bern was the second-longest track on the 2018–19 calendar) meant that managing energy with the regenerative braking would be a real test for the drivers.
 The confined spaces in the old city also added logistical challenges for the teams.
 The indoor paddock area, where teams prepare the cars before the race, was located 800 meters away from the pit lane.
 The Attack Mode activation zone was located off the racing line between turns 8 and 9, and had to be used twice during the race by each driver.

 The Bern Street Circuit is the only circuit on the Formula E calendar that necessitates an uphill start (Laubeggstrasse), and features turns and roads with uneven camber from left to right, the steepest downhill section on the entire calendar (Aargauerstalden and Schosshaldenstrasse), as well as a live bear pit, though the bears would be absent during race time.
-The track also contains tramlines.